Diaper (cloth)

-Diaper is a damask cloth with small patterns, mostly geometrical such as bird's eye or diamond shapes.
-Different kinds of diaper are referred to by special titles such as “bird’s-eye” or “pheasant’s-eye”; these terms denote the size of the diamond in the design of the cloth.
-The smaller pattern was named “bird’s-eye.”
+Diaper is a damask cloth with small geometrical patterns such as bird's eye or diamond shapes.
+Terms such as “bird’s eye” or “pheasant’s eye” refer to the size of the diamond in the design.
 Diaper has been used as a tablecloth.

-Bird eye pattern
+Bird's eye pattern

-Nightingale's eye pattern (bird's eye pattern, bird's eye, bulbul chashm) is a geometrical pattern of a diamond shape similar to the nightingale's eye used in various cloths such as silk and cotton.With its diagonal diamond woven with a dotted-eye in the middle, bulbul chashm ("chashm-e-bulbul") or nightingale's eye is a poetic name of the pattern.
+Bird's eye pattern (nightingale's eye, bulbul chashm) is a geometrical pattern of a diamond shape similar to a bird's eye used in various types of cloth.
+Bulbul chashm ("chashm-e-bulbul") or nightingale's eye refers to a larger diamond shape with a dotted eye in the middle.

 Etymology

 The etymology of the term "diaper" traces back to the Latin word "diasper," which denotes rough and uneven texture.
 The word passed through the Low Latin term "diasperus," which referred to a particular type of cloth.
+The weave is unusually absorbent, and is therefore used for baby diapers.

 History

 “Diaper” refers to any small geometrical or floral pattern that consists of the constant repetition of one or more simple figure or units of design evenly spaced.
 The term was initially associated with silk with diamond patterns later applied to linen and cotton fabrics of similar designs.